 Our Story

 After three decades of teaching, we’ve been forced to face an uncomfortable truth: most students find little relevance in what they are taught, and even less meaning.
-They may excel at exams, but this achievement rarely translates into clarity about their lives, their world, or their future.
+They may excel at test-taking, but this achievement rarely translates into clarity about their lives, their world, or their future.

 For twenty years, our founder Ari Makridakis tutored students who could solve complex problems but struggled to explain why their learning mattered.
 They were mastering content but missing context—the sense of how knowledge connects to life, purpose, and the world’s challenges.